 Fabrication and fitting tools, setup and procedures.
 Correct steps to follow when designing, cost estimating, and planning a large scale welding project.
-Blueprint interpretation and the completion of scale drawings will also be required.
+Blueprint interpretation and the completion of scale drawing will also be required.
 Prerequisite: WELD 267 or permission of instructor.

 Fabrication and fitting tools, setup, and procedures.
 Butt and tee joint will be required in the flat position using various welding processes.
 Students will have the opportunity to work on individual projects.
-Prerequisite: WELD 268 or permission of instructor; corequisite: WELD 269.
+Prerequisite: WELD 268 or permission of instructor.
+Corequisite: WELD 269.

 Fundamentals of drawing interpretation in the welding trade.
 Included are blueprint reading, welding symbols, fabrication techniques, identification of welds, and welding abbreviations.
+Prerequisite: WELD 126.

 Practical exercises enable students to prepare for the Washington Association of Building Officials (WABO) certification tests in gas metal arc welding (GMAW), flux cored arc welding (FCAW), and shielded metal arc welding (SMAW).
-Prerequisite: prior welding experience
+Prerequisite: prior welding experience required.

 Fabrication and fitting tools, setup and procedures.
 Students have the opportunity to work on individual projects and/or cooperative work experience.
-Prerequisite: prior welding experience
+Prerequisite: prior welding experience required.